Jericho-One/JavaPOC/README.md

 # JavaPOC
-Proof Of Concept: Apache HttpComponents get request, Junit, JMockit, Basic Maven POM
+Proof Of Concept: Apache HttpComponents get request, Junit, JMockit, Basic Maven POM, also more exposure to .gitignore concepts

 Also includes Java 7+ try-with-resources statement that closes all the closeable resources without having to put them in a finally block.